manifestinteractive/website/docs/troubleshooting.md

 ### `error  Parsing error: ...`

 This is a JavaScript error that was captured during `npm test`.
-The entire error message will include the exact file, line number and column where the error occured.
+The entire error message will include the exact file, line number and column where the error occurred.

 ```
-/Volumes/RedVan/website/src/js/site.js
+/path/to/projects/website/src/js/site.js
   5:18  error  Parsing error: Unexpected token ,
 ```